Gluon imaging using azimuthal correlations in diffractive scattering at the Electron-Ion Collider: Numerical setup

 The Wilson lines at the initial $\xpom=0.01$ are obtained from the MV model~\cite{McLerran:1993ni}, in which one assumes that the color charge density of large $x$ sources $\rho_{A}$, is a local random Gaussian variable with expectation value zero and has the following expression for the 2-point correlator (see also Ref.~\cite{Dumitru:2020gla} for recent developments)

 Here $a,b$ are color indices in the adjoint representation.
-Following Ref.~\cite{Schenke:2012wb}, the local color charge density $\mu^2 = \int \der x^- \lambda_A(x^-)$ is assumed to be proportional to the local saturation scale $Q_s$, extracted from the IPsat parametrization~\cite{Kowalski:2003hm} fitted to HERA structure function data~\cite{Rezaeian:2012ji,Mantysaari:2018nng} (see also \cite{Lappi:2007ku} for a more detailed discussion relating the color charge density and the saturation scale).
-We use $Q_s=0.8g^2\mu$, where the coefficient is matched in order to reproduce the normalization of the HERA $\jpsi$ production data at $\xpom \approx 10^{-3}$.
+Following Ref.~\cite{Schenke:2012wb}, the local color charge density $\mu^2 = \int \der x^- \lambda_A(x^-)$ is assumed to be proportional to the local saturation scale $Q_s$, extracted from the IPsat parametrization~\cite{Kowalski:2003hm} fitted to HERA structure function data~\cite{Rezaeian:2012ji,Mantysaari:2018nng}.
+We note that the IPSat model, and with that our initial condition at $x\approx 0.01$, includes leading order DGLAP evolution for gluons.

+We use $Q_s=0.8g^2\mu$, where the coefficient is matched in order to reproduce the normalization of the HERA $\jpsi$ production data at $\xpom \approx 10^{-3}$. (see also \cite{Lappi:2007ku} for a more detailed discussion relating the color charge density and the saturation scale)

 Given the color charge density $\rho^a_{A}$, one obtains the Wilson lines $V(\xt)$ as a solution to the Yang-Mills equations as shown in Eq.~\eqref{eq:wline}.
 In the numerical implementation we include an infrared regulator $\tilde m$ to screen gluons at large distance, and write the Wilson lines as